whoisandy/react-blocks/README.md

 # React Blocks
-A higher-level component to manage complex layouts using flexbox.
+A higher-level react component to manage complex layouts using flexbox.